 Member deposits are accounted for at amortized cost.
-Interest on deposits, calculated using the effective interest rate method, is recognized as cost of capital and borrowings.
-Interest on subordinated notes and debentures, including capitalized transaction costs, is recognized using the effective interest rate method as cost of capital and borrowings.
+Interest on deposits, calculated using the effective interest rate method, is recognized as interest expense.
+Interest on subordinated notes and debentures, including capitalized transaction costs, is recognized using the effective interest rate method as interest expense.